VeryGoodOpenSource/very_good_infinite_list/README.md

 #### InfiniteList

-`InfiniteList` has multiple optional parameters which allow you to custom the loading and error behavior.
+`InfiniteList` has multiple optional parameters which allow you to customize the loading and error behavior.

 ```dart
 InfiniteList<String>(